Criminal Justice Online Degree

 CJ 621 Human Resource Management in Criminal Justice (4 credits)

 Students will explore the recruiting, selection, training, assignment, discipline and promotion of personnel in criminal justice.
-Emphasis is on the philosophy, theory and practice of human resource management in the contemporary public
+Emphasis is on the philosophy, theory and practice of human resource management in the contemporary public safety agency.

 CJ 622 Strategic Planning in Criminal Justice (4 credits)